-The reading list is extremely helpful when it comes to keeping the stuff bookmarked, and it also reminds you where to read from in the future.
-For example, if we found any blog post or article interesting, then we can quickly add it to the reading list for offline access.
+The reading list is beneficial for keeping the stuff bookmarked and reminds you where to read from in the future.
+For example, if we find any blog post or article interesting, we can quickly add it to the reading list for offline access.

-You can use the feature reading list iPhone is in conjunction with the bookmarks.
-However, the main difference being the ability to download the reading list pages.
+You can use the feature reading list iPhone in conjunction with the bookmarks.
+However, the main difference is the ability to download the reading list pages.

-I do a lot of reading online and browse through numerous articles at once.
-The reading list iPhone on the safari browser comes in handy for me at all times.
+I do a lot of reading online and browse numerous articles simultaneously.
+The reading list iPhone on the Safari browser always comes in handy for me.

-The Safari offers a feature called the reading list.
-It enables the offline download of the website pages on the Safari browser for iPhone and iPad.
+Safari offers a feature called the reading list.
+It enables the offline download of the website pages on the Safari browser for iPhones and iPad.

-Here are the steps to save pages in the reading list iPhone for offline access on Safari iOS:
+Here are the steps to save pages in the reading list:

 - Open the Settings app on the iPhone or iPad.

-- Scroll down and choose the Safari browser from the Settings page.
+- Scroll down and choose the Safari menu from the Settings page.

-- Toggle the button to enable the Automatically Save Offline option.
+- Scroll down and toggle to enable the Automatically Save Offline option.

 This will automatically download all the pages and files within the page added to the reading list.
-The safari reading list is synced within the iCloud account, hence, anything added into the iPhone reading list from your other iCloud signed-in devices will be auto-downloaded.
+The safari reading list is synced within the iCloud account.
+Hence, anything added to the iPhone reading list from your other iCloud signed-in devices will be auto-downloaded.

-You can just disable the toggle button to stop the offline downloading for future reading list articles.
-If you add an article link on the safari mac computer, then it’s also added to the safari iOS since the safari reading list is synced with the iCloud account.
+You can disable the toggle button to stop offline downloading for future reading list articles.
+If you add an article link on the safari mac computer, it’s also added to Safari iOS since the reading list is synced with the iCloud account.

-The safari browser has this amazing feature that allows you to download the safari reading list to keep it offline on the safari browser.
-You can, however, either enable or disable the reading list auto-download as per your needs.
+The Safari browser has this fantastic feature that lets you download the reading list to keep it offline.
+However, you can enable or disable the reading list auto-download per your needs.

-I keep the download option enabled as I want to keep the offline pages accessible and like to read the articles when I am off-network.
+I keep the download option enabled to keep the offline pages accessible, and I like to read the articles when I am off-network.
 The download reading article is no different than online articles.
 It helps me stay productive even when I’m in a no-network zone.
-The iPhone reading list is a really helpful feature.

-Similarly, you can also manage downloads on the safari mac computer.
-Safari browser has the option to either allow or block downloads from specific websites.
+Similarly, you can also manage downloads on the Safari Mac computer.
+Safari browser can either allow or block downloads from specific websites.

-Let us know what do you think about auto-downloading the reading list in the safari app?
+What do you think about auto-downloading the reading list in the Safari app?
 Also, what is your current setting for the safari reading list download?